-Hyland Healthcare is working with the National Institute of Standards and Technology (NIST) in the National Cybersecurity Center of Excellence (NCCoE) Securing PACS Cybersecurity for the Healthcare Sector Use Case Consortium to develop practical, interoperable cybersecurity approaches that address the real-world needs of complex Information Technology (IT) systems.
+Hyland Healthcare is working with the National Institute of Standards and Technology (NIST) in the National Cybersecurity Centre of Excellence (NCCoE) Securing PACS Cybersecurity for the Healthcare Sector Use Case Consortium to develop practical, interoperable cybersecurity approaches that address the real-world needs of complex Information Technology (IT) systems.

-As part of this effort, Hyland Healthcare collaborated with these organizations and fellow technology vendors including Cisco, Clearwater Compliance, DigiCert, Forescout, Philips Healthcare, Symantec, TDi Technologies, Tempered Networks, Tripwire, Virta Labs and Zingbox to develop a draft practice guide NIST Special Publication 1800-24, Securing Picture Archiving and Communication System.
+As part of this effort, Hyland Healthcare collaborated with these organisations and fellow technology vendors including Cisco, Clearwater Compliance, DigiCert, Forescout, Philips Healthcare, Symantec, TDi Technologies, Tempered Networks, Tripwire, Virta Labs and Zingbox to develop a draft practice guide NIST Special Publication 1800-24, Securing Picture Archiving and Communication System.

-This practice guide aims to help healthcare organizations reduce the risk of malicious actors compromising the confidentiality, integrity and availability of the PACS ecosystem.
+This practice guide aims to help healthcare organisations reduce the risk of malicious actors compromising the confidentiality, integrity and availability of the PACS ecosystem.
 Standards and best practices were used to deploy strong authentication solutions that use open and scalable standards.
 The guide also maps capabilities to NIST guidance and control families, including the NIST Cybersecurity Framework.

 This practice guide demonstrates how commercially available technologies, like Hyland Healthcare’s enterprise imaging solutions including Acuo VNA, NilRead universal viewer and PACSgear image connectivity suite can be integrated with existing tools to facilitate secure capture and access to a variety of medical imaging formats enterprise-wide.